-Once you complete the install, go ahead and create your sites by going into My Sites -> Network Admin -> Sites.
-On that page, click “Add New” to add your sites.
 You can worry about setting the themes and other stuff later.
 Just get them created for now.

 After you’ve followed the installation instructions, you can start creating subdomains.
 You’ll need to first create the child multisite installs.
 When you do, note the ID number of each install.